Geant4/geant4/examples/extended/hadronic/FlukaCern/ProcessLevel/FinalState/README.md

+\page ExampleFinalState Example FinalState

 # Description

-This example allows the simulation of hadron-nucleus inelastic nuclear interactions,
-and the study of the resulting final states.
+This FlukaCern example allows the simulation of hadron-nucleus inelastic nuclear interactions, and the study of the resulting final states.

 It is an adaptation of `Hadr09` example.